⭐ Why is 'Cache-Control: immutable' Important?

 📌 Examples of Using 'Cache-Control: immutable'

-- Including 'Cache-Control: immutable, max-age=31536000' in the header of versioned CSS and JavaScript files.
+- Including 'Cache-Control: immutable, max-age=31536000' in the header of versioned CSS and JavaScript files to ensure they are cached for a year.

 ✅ Best Practices for 'Cache-Control: immutable'